-An application to resettle privately sponsored refugees to Canada has two parts - a sponsorship group portion, and a refugee portion.
+The application to resettle privately sponsored refugees to Canada has two parts - a sponsorship portion, and a refugee portion.

-The Resettlement Operations Centre in Ottawa (ROC-O) receives and reviews the full application (both portions) to make sure it is complete.
-You will get a confirmation of receipt within 30 days after filing.
+The Resettlement Operations Centre in Ottawa (ROC-O) receives the full application (both portions) to make sure it is complete.

 If the application is found to be incomplete, it will be returned to the SAH to correct within a given date.

-If an application is complete, IRCC will assess the group portion first.
+If an application is complete, IRCC will then assess the sponsor portion.
 The sponsoring group must demonstrate they have the financial capacity, the personnel, a workable budget and a personalized settlement plan.
 If the group portion is approved, the file will be given a G number, and the SAH will be notified.
 The application will then be forwarded to the appropriate Visa Office overseas for assessment of the refugee portion.

 Stage 3 – Processing at the Visa Post

-Processing to assess the refugee portion at the visa office generally includes in-person interviews, and will always include medical checks, and security screening.
+Processing to assess the refugee portion at the visa office always includes in-person interviews.
+If that interview is successful, medical checks, and security screening will follow.
 Learn more about the assessment process here.